yyli28/d2mr-assessment-yyli28/02_data-wrangling/01_wrangling-level-1/assessment.md

 Thoughtful reflections may earn engagement points.

 <!-- Reflection below this line -->

+Working with the Star Wars data in R was both fun and challenging.
+The visualization part was tricky at times.
+Getting the facets right took some trial and error. sometimes my plots ended up too cluttered or hard to read and looked like some terrible visuals.
+But when everything worked out and I got a better visualization showing patterns of the dataset, it felt really rewarding.
+If I would do it again, I'd probably run my codes more frequently before continuing to write down all lines so that I could realize how bad the visual is.
+This would have saved me a lot of time tweaking and adjusting plots that weren't working well.
+And I would definitely give up what I have and start a new one.

 <!-- Do not edit below this line. -->